-Brown Refugee Youth Tutoring and Enrichment (BRYTE) is an in-home tutoring and mentoring program that helps refugees acquire crucial language skills as well as cultural fluency in a time of difficult transition.
-It also fosters meaningful relationships and promotes cross-cultural understanding.
+Brown Refugee Youth Tutoring and Enrichment (BRYTE) is an in-home tutoring and mentoring program that helps refugee youth acquire crucial language skills as well as cultural fluency in a time of difficult transition.
+BRYTE also fosters meaningful relationships and promotes cross-cultural understanding.

-Brown students devote three hours a week working one-on-one with students on homework, literacy skills, and English skills.
+Brown students devote three hours a week working one-on-one with students on homework, literacy, math and English skills.
 Mentors also organize activities that help refugee students adjust to a new culture and city.
-BRYTE is a student-led organization that runs in collaboration with the International Institute of Rhode Island (IIRI) and the Swearer Center for Public Service.
+BRYTE is a Swearer Community Program that runs in partnership with the Dorcas International Institute of Rhode Island (DIIRI) and Providence Public Schools.

 - A holistic approach to education: Inspiring critical thinking, creative self-expression, and a love for learning through academic tutoring and enrichment activities

 - Reciprocity: Building strong relationships, fostering bidirectional learning, and promoting cross-cultural understanding

 - Asset-based approach: Drawing on the existing strengths of the Providence refugee community and its local institutions

 - Empowerment through literacy: Enabling Providence refugees to access resources and advocate for themselves and their communities through English proficiency